Add to My Library Following The Original Author’s Intent At The Paragraph Level

 9:18 “while He was praying alone” For a fuller discussion of this event see Matt.
 16:13ff.
 Luke records Jesus praying before the major events of His ministry much more than any of the other Gospels.
 He was praying alone, possibly removed a distance from the disciples; the phrase may mean that only Jesus and His special inner circle of disciples (Peter, James, and John) were present.

-9:20”‘But who do you say that I am’” The “you” (PLURAL) is emphatic.
+9:20 "But who do you say that I am" The "you" (plural) is emphatic.
 This question was given to all the disciples.

-9:22 “‘The Son of Man’” This was Jesus’ self-chosen designation.
+9:22 "The Son of Man" This was Jesus' self-chosen designation.
 It had no rabbinical connotations.
-It is a phrase that means “human being” (cf. Ps.
+It is a phrase that means "human being" (cf. Ps.
 8:4; Ezek.
 2:1).
 However, in Dan.
 7:13-14 it involves the idea of deity.
-See note at 6:5.
+See Special Topic at Luke 5:24.

 Jesus fully understood His mission and its cost (cf. Mark 10:45).
 See Special Topic below.